 Growth in foreign-born population (2000-2013)

 In the coming years, science, technology, engineering, and math (STEM) fields, are projected to be a key driver of US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical for Idaho: in 2009, 30 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+Fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical for Idaho.
+In 2013, nearly one in four of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 By 2020, Idaho will need to fill 38,180 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.